suncoast-devs/handbook/lessons/js-dom/lecture.md

 Check out the `target` property of the event!

-Its the element we clicked on!
+It is the element we clicked on!

 ---